 INDUSTRY ADVICE & SPONSORSHIPS

-I often get asked how I get sponsorships with various brands and such cool companies and I'm always hesitant to answer for several reasons.
+I often get asked how I get sponsorships with various brands and such cool companies so I wanted to compile a list of my blogging experience + advice.
 I get all of my opportunities because I work hard and go after what I want.
 Nothing was handed to me.
-I figured out what I wanted to do and I spent days (probably more like weeks in actuality) researching how to make it happen.
-It definitely didn't happen over night, or without a lot of hard work.
+I figured out what I wanted to do and I spent days (probably more like weeks in actuality) researching how to make it happen, and how to still make it happen.
+It definitely doesn't happen over night, or without a lot of hard work.

 BUILD YOUR RESUME + GET EXPERIENCE